Homily (Reflection) for the Thirty-Third Sunday of the Year (C) (17th November, 2019) on the Gospel

 Mal 3:19-20;Ps 97:5-9 (R. cf. v.9);

-One day while I was travelling, some of those in the same vehicle were discussing about a funeral that took place not quite long ago.
-As they were discussing, one of them who probably never heard about the death of the person in question asked whether she was buried with her beauty.
+One day while I in a bus, some of the passengers were discussing about a funeral that took place not quite long ago.
+As the discussion was going on, one of them who never heard about the death of the person in question asked whether she was buried with her beauty.

 Topic: What an existence?

 Today’s gospel reads in part,

 When some were speaking about the temple, how it was adorned with beautiful stones and gifts dedicated to God, he [Jesus] said, ‘As for these things that you see, the days will come when not one stone will be left upon another; all will be thrown down’.